visvash/Climate-Informatics/README.md

 conda install -c anaconda netcdf4
 ```

-We might use XArray while studying the Datasets, to install it go to Anaconda Prompt and run:
+We might use xarray while studying the Datasets, to install it go to Anaconda Prompt and run:
 ```
 conda install -c conda-forge xarray dask netCDF4 bottleneck
 ```

+Documentation on xarray can be found <a href="http://xarray.pydata.org/en/stable/">here</a>, for reference.